tonyhu-x/exp/frq/awards.typ

     time: [2021],
     name: [MAT137 Speaker for Incoming Students],
     institution: [University of Toronto],
+    description: [
+      I was chosen as the student speaker representing MAT137 to welcome new first-year students taking math courses, on the basis of my outstanding achievement in that class.
+    ],
     value: 0,
   ),
   "lin101": (
     time: [2020],
     name: [Best LIN101 Final Project],
     institution: [University of Toronto],
+    description: [
+      My final project for LIN101, a 5-minute video about Canadian regional accents, was shortlisted along with 4 other projects and received the highest number of votes in a contest for the "best project" title.
+    ],
     value: 0,
   ),
   "uoft": (